Git Rev News: Edition 20 (October 19th, 2016)

 Junio Hamano reminded that contrib/ area is not the place for random git-related things.

-Unlike the earlier days of Git, if a custom command that uses Git is very userful, it can live its own life and flourish within the much larger Git userbase we have these days.
+Unlike the earlier days of Git, if a custom command that uses Git is very useful, it can live its own life and flourish within the much larger Git userbase we have these days.

 The proposed script was then therefore published as git-log-compact project.